-752 people were assisted by the Sutter Yuba Homeless Consortium (SYHC) Homeless Assistance Program.
+342 people were assisted and approximately \$54,404 expended by the Sutter Yuba Homeless Consortium (SYHC) Homeless Assistance Program.
 The SYHC provides support services to people experiencing temporary homelessness.
-The SYHC partners with the Central Valley Homeless Veterans Assistance Program, which provides first-month's rent and security deposits to homeless veterans, Bridges to Housing, an organization assisting the homeless or near homeless families with security deposits so they may secure rental housing, Hands of Hope, a program that provides assistance and mentoring to homeless women and children, and the Sutter County Homeless Shelter, Better Way, which provides extremely low-income individuals a place to stay for up to 3 months, while providing case management services to secure more permanent housing.
+The SYHC partners with the Central Valley Homeless Veterans Assistance Program, which provides first-month's rent and security deposits to homeless veterans, Bridges to Housing, an organization assisting the homeless or near homeless families with security deposits so they may secure rental housing, and Hands of Hope, a program that provides assistance and mentoring to homeless women and children.